Version 5 Manual

 TCP traceroute solves real problems, but it behaves differently from ICMP in a few ways:

-PingPlotter has offered TCP traceroute for years using a legacy engine based on Npcap.
-The new TCP packet type replaces it with a purpose-built approach that has several practical advantages:
+PingPlotter has offered TCP traceroute on Windows for years using a legacy engine based on Npcap.
+The new TCP packet type introduces a purpose-built option that addresses several limitations of that approach:

-- Microsoft-attested driver on Windows.
+• Microsoft-attested driver.
 Signed through Microsoft's driver attestation program, so Windows trusts it without third-party driver prompts.

-The legacy engine is still available if you need it, such as on a locked-down machine where you can't install a service.
+The legacy engine on Windows is still available if you need it, such as on a locked-down machine where you can't install a service.

 Troubleshooting